|Executive Chair – Hattie Stacey

 Justin is a third year PhD student (Public Health & Primary Care) at Wolfson College.
 He is broadly interested in social and economic policy with a specific focus on health and social services.
 Prior to his doctoral studies, Justin worked as a strategy consultant at Avalere Health (Washington, DC) in the Reimbursement and Market Access practice.

 Outside of TWS, Justin is involved in a variety of leadership roles with the Wolfson College Students’ Association, Wolfson College Boat Club, and the Cambridge University Science and Policy Exchange.
 He has also represented Wolfson College in the 2016-17 series of University Challenge.

 |Deputy Director for Policy – Mark O’Brien

-Mark is a second-year studying Philosophy at Caius, and originally hails from Northern Ireland.
+Mark is a third-year studying Philosophy at Caius, and originally hails from Northern Ireland.
 He was initially drawn to TWS due to a dissatisfaction with media reporting and pub conversations on contemporary politics, coupled with a desire to get better educated on political issues.
 Having co-written two policy papers with TWS last year, he is eager to make the writing process more accessible to students, and also ensure papers remain both of a high quality and of relevance to real world problems.
 He personally has interests in global health, education and short-termism in political decision making, as well as in political theory generally.
 In his spare time, he enjoys listening to blues and reggae music, visiting London and exploring Ireland by car.
 In the future, he intends to pursue a career in policy, and would particularly like to work on problems at the intersection of ethics, policy and political philosophy.